magenta-aps/mox/doc/user/api/passivate.rst

 .. http:patch:: /(service)/(object)/(uuid)

-   The Passivate operation is a special :ref:`UpdateOperation` with a JSON-payload containing ``livscyklus: "Passiv"``.
+   The Passivate operation is a special :ref:`UpdateOperation` with a JSON payload containing ``livscyklus: "Passiv"``.
 When an object is passive, it is no longer maintained and may not be updated.
 The object will afterwards not show up in searches and listings.
 The operation returns the UUID of the object.